ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 What follows is a list of all descriptor attributes, split across sub-sections, each with a detailed explanation and pointers to examples.
 Optional fields can be left uninitialized (zero values).

-Please note, that using [descriptor adapters](#descriptor-adapter), the signatures of the callbacks will become adapted to use the real proto message type (e.g. `*vpp_l3.Route`) as opposed to the bare `proto.Message` interface, avoiding all the boiler-plate type casting.
+Please note that using [descriptor adapters](#descriptor-adapter), the signatures of the callbacks will become adapted to use the real proto message type (e.g. `*vpp_l3.Route`) as opposed to the bare `proto.Message` interface, avoiding all the boiler-plate type casting.

-**Note**: `KeySelector`, `ValueTypeName`, `KeyLabel` & `NBKeyPrefix` will all be replaced in a future release with a single reference to the value [model][kvscheduler-terminology] (**TODO: add link to model documentation once it exists**).
+**Note**: `KeySelector`, `ValueTypeName`, `KeyLabel` & `NBKeyPrefix` will all be replaced in a future release with a single reference to the value [model][kvscheduler-terminology] (**TODO: add link to the model documentation once it exists**).
 Most descriptors already use the methods provided by models to define these fields.
 But we do not yet have tools to build models for [derived values](#derivedvalues) and without them we cannot fully switch to models.